ciaranbench/cycleGAN-pytorch-single-file/README.md

 # cycleGAN-pytorch-single-file
-Single-file implementation of a cycleGAN in PyTorch Copied from https://www.kaggle.com/code/pipiking/cyclegan-pytorch/script
+Single file implementation of a cycleGAN in PyTorch Copied from https://www.kaggle.com/code/pipiking/cyclegan-pytorch/script

 The toy dataset can be acquired by clonding this repo: